Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0/README.md

 Blue-sky Logger cloud binary execution file Ver1.0
 ===================================================
 This is [Blue-sky](http://www.bluesky-cps.org) server binary files repository.
-Here is non-profit repository for education objective only.
+Here is non-profit repository for education purpose.
+You can use these software to multi-purpose but we will not have resposibility anything about the harm that may occurs from this software because this is not sucessful releasing version.
+We will release the sucessful version the next time.
 The source code will be provided anytime if you have a request.

 Getting Started
 ---------------